-Learn to analyze and draw evidence from historical documents by completing one PSA paper per unit (4 total, 5 points each), highlighting a different aspect of how historians work with evidence.
+Learn to analyze evidence from historical sources by completing one PSA paper per unit (4 total @ 5 points each), each highlighting a different aspect of how historians work with evidence.
 See syllabus p.
 3 and guidelines on Blackboard for criteria and rubrics.